McIntosh-Lab/tvb-ukbb/README.md

 UK_biobank_pipeline
 ===================

-The `UK_biobank_pipeline` project is a processing pipeline written mainly in Python and bash.
-It uses [FSL](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/) as the basic building blocks.
+The `UK_biobank_pipeline` project is a processing pipeline written in Python, bash, MATLAB, and R. It uses [FSL](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/) as the basic building blocks.

+Note: at present, this pipeline cannibalizes subject directories.
+It's strongly advised to make a copy of subject directories and to run the pipeline on those copies until we correct that behaviour.

 Dependencies